Mind & Body

 "I have learned a lot from the course which has helped me to deal with my pain and mobility.
 It’s good to look back in the library."

-What's on the course
+What's on the program

-Course participants meet the pain-medicine experts who will be guiding and supporting them, and learn about the mechanics of pain and the way we think about pain.
+Participants meet the pain-medicine experts who will be guiding and supporting them, and learn about the mechanics of pain and the way we think about pain.
 We assess how pain is affecting different areas of their lives.

 relaxation and meditation